 War came for Arthur and the other men of the 192nd when the Japanese bombed Clark Field just ten hours after their attack on Pearl Harbor.
 The tankers were eating lunch at 12:45 P.M. when planes approached the airfield from the north.
 When bombs began exploding, they knew the planes were Japanese.
 Those men in the battalion’s bivouac could do little more than take cover.

 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, trucks, and anything that could carry the wounded was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.

-That night, most men slept under their tanks since it was safer than sleeping in their tents.
+That night, most men slept on the ground and under their tanks since it was safer than sleeping in their tents.
 They had no idea that they had slept their last night in a bed.
 They lived through two more attacks on December 11 and 13.

 As the Filipino and American troops withdrew toward Bataan, Arthur, as the transportation officer, attempted to get ammunition and other supplies to the tanks of the 192nd.
 He could not always deliver the supplies because whenever he thought he had found the tanks, the tanks had moved.
 During one incident, it took Arthur’s detachment six days to deliver the supplies needed by the tanks.

 The tank battalion received orders on December 21 that it was to proceed north to Lingayen Gulf.
 Because of logistics problems, the B and C Companies soon ran low on gas.
 When they reached Rosario, there was only enough for one tank platoon, from B Company, to proceed north to support the 26th Cavalry.